-The Family Museum has the ambition to become an international archive (A), research (R) project and collaborative (C) hub (ARC) for those active and interested in the field of vernacular and family photography and history.
+The Family Museum has the ambition to become an international archive (A), research (R) project and collaborative (C) hub (ARC) for those active and interested in the field of vernacular family photography.

-In 2019, we held our launch exhibition, Auto-Memento, and published the first issue of our found photography zine, Famzine, which features contributions by artists and historians working in this area of visual culture.
-Below we also feature book reviews and interviews with inspiring collectors and artists working in the world of vernacular imagery.
+In 2019, we held our launch exhibition, Auto-Memento, and published the first issue of our found photography zine, Famzine, which features contributions by artists and historians active in this area of visual culture.
+Below, as part of our ARC initiative, we feature book reviews and interviews with inspiring collectors, curators and artists working in the world of vernacular imagery.

 We are currently looking at ways to digitise our collection, which comprises thousands of film photographs and negatives, photo albums, vintage cameras and photographic materials and objects.
 As we progress, images and albums will be viewable on our Archive and Blog pages.